Home Drugs Saxenda (Liraglutide)

 After years of research and development, liraglutide was selected as the first GLP-based analog suitable for once-daily dosing.

-Patients using a 3 mg dose of liraglutide experience weight loss, but daily Saxenda injections make medication compliance difficult.
-This led to the development of other GLP-1 agonist drugs like Victoza, Wegovy and Ozempic.
+Patients using a 3 mg dose of liraglutide experience weight loss, but daily Saxenda injections make medication compliance difficult for some patients.
+This led to the development of other GLP-1 agonist drugs, like Wegovy and Ozempic.

-While Wegovy (semaglutide) is the most prescribed medication in both the anti-diabetes and anti-obesity medication categories, Truveta Research says Saxenda is the second most prescribed anti-obesity medication.
+While semaglutide, known as Wegovy or Ozempic, is the most prescribed medication in both the anti-diabetes and anti-obesity medication categories, Truveta Research says Saxenda is the second most prescribed anti-obesity medication.

 What Is Saxenda Used For?